Adafy/AiPrompt/rules.md

 - **Consolidate implementation logs** when finalizing larger developments (stories or similar)
   - **Consolidated file placement:** Place in [`/implementations`](implementations/) folder
   - **Consolidated file naming:** Start with Jira ticket number (e.g., `JIRA-456-story-consolidation.md`)
+  - **Content requirements:**
-  - **Content requirements:** Include brief description of overall story/development and consolidate all related implementation logs from that development cycle
+    - Include brief description of overall story/development and consolidate all related implementation logs from that development cycle
+    - If Jira ticket is available, add a link to the ticket after the heading of the document.
+The URL of the ticket is in format https://adafy.atlassian.net/browse/PRJ-123, where PRJ-123 is the Jira ticket number
+    - Follow naming convention defined for task specific log files
+  - **Remove task log files after consolidation**

 ### Log Structure
 ```markdown